-You can follow the above instructions to create your own tomato sauce at home or you can simply use canned tomatoes as a 1:1 replacement for tomato sauce.
+You can follow the above instructions to create your own tomato sauce at home or simply use canned tomatoes as a 1:1 replacement for tomato sauce.

 4. Tomato Puree

-Another good option for a tomato sauce substitute is tomato puree which is a thicker consistency, but not as thick as tomato paste.
+Another good substitute is tomato puree, a thicker consistency but not as thick as tomato paste.

 All you need to do to use tomato puree is follow a similar approach to what you would if you were using tomato paste.

 This means mixing a little added water, but you’ll want to use more puree and less water.
-You can then add a little salt, some olive oil, and garlic to perfect the mixture.
+You can add a little salt, olive oil, and garlic to perfect the mixture.